MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 print(my_other_dog.name)
 ```

-If we run this we'll see
+If you run this you'll see the following.

 ```
 Annie